pengzhangzhi/ab_opt/README.md

 git clone git@github.com:pengzhangzhi/ab_opt.git
 ```
 ### AbDesign
-Please refer to the [AbDesign](./AbDesign/) on how to reproduce the training and evaluation of the AbDesign.
+Please take a look at the [AbDesign](./AbDesign/) on reproducing the training and evaluation of the AbDesign.
 ### AbDock

-Please refer to the [AbDock](./AbDock/) on how to reproduce the training and evaluation of the AbDock and the antibody optimization pipeline.
+Please take a look at the [AbDock](./AbDock/) on reproducing the training and evaluation of the AbDock and the antibody optimization pipeline.